 Depression is a real mental health problem.
 Specialists and experts in the field, with some people who are affected by the issues, are raising awareness and finding ways to cure their depression or anxiety without medication.
 Seeking psychiatric help and medication costs a lot.
 Not to mention, these pills may have side effects on some patients.
 Maybe it’s time to look at other methods to cure depression and other mental health issues.

-Every year, the month of October is observed by several international campaigns which focus on raising awareness of the widespread problem of depression.
+According to Jennifer Bradley, Psy.D., HSPP, Clinical Psychologist, “When we are imbalanced, we develop various types of difficulties, including psychological and/or physical symptoms, and we begin to use ineffective or damaging coping mechanisms.”
+That is why every year, the month of October is observed by several international campaigns that focus on raising awareness of the widespread problem of depression.
 According to the National Institute of Mental Health, 25% of adults suffer from a mental health disorder.
 In 2004, 19 million people were suffering from depression alone.
 Studies also show that the price of clinical depression may exceed $47.3 billion every year, of which around $24 billion is made up of the loss of productivity and the worker being absent from the job most of the time.

 The FDA estimates that the sales of antidepressants reached over $10 billion in 2005.
 About 50% of people who seek treatment for depression are not fully cured by psychotherapy and medication combined (for various reasons).
 With that, they withdraw from the therapy prematurely.
 Meanwhile, on people who recover, more than 33% deteriorate within the next 18 months.
 In a study conducted by the University of Colorado, only 20% of patients with medication has improved.

 To help get away from depression, some people turn to age-old holistic treatments like Chinese medicine.
-“Chinese medicine like acupuncture, herbal treatments and massage are a popular way to help people unwind and revitalize.
-It can be of help with depression, anxiety, stressed out muscles, headaches, lack of sleep and unbearable pain; these things many of us are familiar with,” said John Kolenda, traditional acupuncturist and the Dean of the American College of Traditional Chinese Medicine.
+“Chinese medicine like acupuncture, herbal treatments, and massage is a popular way to help people unwind and revitalize.
+It can be of help with depression, anxiety, stressed out muscles, headaches, lack of sleep, and unbearable pain; these things many of us are familiar with,” said John Kolenda, a traditional acupuncturist and the Dean of the American College of Traditional Chinese Medicine.

 A study conducted at the University of Arizona examined the responses of 34 depressed women to acupuncture, generalized acupuncture without specific points, and no treatment at all.
 As a result, 43% experienced a reduction in their symptoms, compared with the 22% who received general acupuncture and 14% who received no treatment.
 After eight weeks, over 50% of the ladies who received a specific acupuncture style were found to be no longer depressed.